radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * The response to unwanted packets has changed.
 Endpoints should now reply with a Protocol-Error packet, which is connection-specific and should not be proxied.

 The rationales behind some of these changes are outlined in {{design_decisions}}.

+# Rationale for Event-Timestamp vs. Acct-Delay-Time
+{: #proxy_rationale }

+This appendix gives an example of a setup where using Acct-Delay-Time in Accounting-Requests can cause or contribute to congestion in proxy environments.

+The Acct-Delay-Time attribute is intended to carry information about the delay between the time of the event (e.g., when the traffic was measured) and the time when the Accounting-Request was sent.
+If an Accounting-Request does not receive an answer, the client can resend the request with an updated Acct-Delay-Time.

+The example setup here consists of four RADIUS endpoints.
+Client A acts as a simple RADIUS client, Proxy B and Proxy C act as RADIUS proxy and Server D acts as RADIUS server.
+The connections A-B and C-D use RADIUS/UDP, the connection B-C uses RADIUS/TLS.

+In this scenario, Client A sends accounting updates that are proxied via the Proxies B and C to Server D, and Server D is not responding to these accounting updates (e.g., due to load issues).
+If a request does not receive an answer in time, Client A constructs new requests with the same accounting information and an updated Acct-Delay-Time attribute.
+Now, the following scenario might happen:

+* Client A sends an Accounting-Request with ID 1 to Proxy B via RADIUS/UDP
+* Proxy B proxies the Accounting-Request and sends it with ID 101 to Proxy C via RADIUS/TLS
+* Proxy C proxies the Accounting-Request and sends it with ID 201 to Server D via RADIUS/UDP
+* Server D receives the Accounting-Request, but does not send a response.
+* Client A did not receive a response and sends a new Accounting-Request with ID 2 and an Acct-Delay-Time of 1s to Proxy B
+* Proxy B proxies the Request and sends it with ID 102 to Proxy C
+* Proxy C proxies the Request and sends it with ID 202 to Server D
+* Proxy C also retransmits the Request with ID 201 to Server D, because it did not receive a response
+* Client A still did not receive a response and sends a new Accounting-Request with ID 3 and Acct-Delay-Time of 2s to Proxy B
+* Proxy B proxies the Request and sends it with ID 103 to Proxy C
+* Proxy C proxies the Request and sends it with ID 203 to Server D
+* Proxy C also retransmits the Requests with ID 201 and ID 202 to Server D, because those requests did not receive a response

+This scenario is simplified, to give a basic understanding of the problem.
+One cause of the problem is that RADIUS does not have the possibility for a client to signal explicitly that it has given up on a request.
+Implicitly, a client could re-use the same ID, in which case a RADIUS proxy gives up on retransmissions on the next connection.
+In the case of proxying from a reliable transports, such as RADIUS/TLS, to unreliable transports, such as RADIUS/UDP or RADIUS/DTLS, the proxy is in charge of retransmissions over the unreliable transport.
+Even if Client A would re-use the same ID and therefore signal Proxy B it has given up on the first request, Proxy B might still use a different ID for the request to Proxy C.
+In this case, Proxy C cannot know that the client has given up on the original request and should stop the retransmissions to Server D.

+Proxy C will try to retransmit the requests until it has timed out the request itself.
+Until this happens, it cannot use the ID for another request, and if the ID space is exhausted, it must open a new connection to the server, or drop incoming requests.

 # Acknowledgments
 {:numbered="false"}